stans184/algo_prac/README.md

 # algo_prac

-I want to arrange algorithm knowledge for coding test
+I'm going to organize the knowledge for testing algorithms.